oddbird/oddleventy/content/interviews/sitepoint-qa.md

 tags:
   - _post
   - _elsewhere
-  - interview
+  - Interview
-  - code
+  - Code
-  - susy
+  - Susy
 ---

 I did a [live Q&A at SitePoint][qa]